Tue 19 Apr - Thu 30 Jun' 22

 A collaborative studio of Bengal Institute with Global Housing Studio of TU Delft

-Following the successful completion of the program that was initiated in spring 2021, Bengal Institute for Architecture, Landscapes and Settlements is delighted to organize the second edition of the semester-long joint studio program in spring 2022 with Global Housing Studio of Delft University of Technology, based in the Netherlands (also known as TU Delft, it is one of Europe’s premier institution, and ranked No 3 in QS World Universities Ranking).
+Following the successful completion of the program that was initiated in spring 2021, Bengal Institute for Architecture, Landscapes and Settlements organized the second edition of the semester-long joint studio program in Spring 2022 with Global Housing Studio of Delft University of Technology, based in the Netherlands (also known as TU Delft, it is one of Europe’s premier institution, and ranked No 3 in QS World Universities Ranking).

-“Dhaka: Dwelling in the Delta” will be a unique semester-long studio in which students from Delft and Dhaka will work cooperatively in teams on online and offline channels (students in Dhaka will also meet in class/studio with Dhaka-based and visiting faculty from Delft, and depending on global pandemic situation will visit Delft).
-The studio program offers an opportunity for participants in the studio to interact with and learn from renowned architects, scholars and thought-leaders through intense studio activities, discussions and lectures on housing and urban environments.
-Resources from both cities will be devoted to the studio including experts on delta planning and successful housing examples in the Netherlands, and academic experts and scholars in Dhaka.
+“Dhaka: Dwelling in the Delta” was a unique semester-long studio in which students from Delft and Dhaka worked cooperatively in teams on online and offline channels.
+The studio program offered an opportunity for participants in the studio to interact with and learn from renowned architects, scholars and thought-leaders through intense studio activities, discussions and lectures on housing and urban environments.
+Resources from both cities were devoted to the studio including experts on delta planning and successful housing examples in the Netherlands, and academic experts and scholars in Dhaka.
 The final work of the studio will be published as a book with an exhibition.
-BI students will receive credit for the studio if they pursue an academic program at TU Delft.

-The program includes a design studio focusing on hydrological housing and lectures on urban design and housing conducted by faculty members from both institutions, as well as invited lectures from international experts.
-Classes will run 2 days per week, with studio hours aligned with the timing of TU Delft so that online interactions can take place.
-Students in Dhaka will participate in a hybrid in-class and online program.
+The program included a design studio focusing on hydrological housing and lectures on urban design and housing conducted by faculty members from both institutions, as well as invited lectures from international experts.
+Considering the cross-cultural nature of international practices and pragmatics of working on specific sites for Dhaka, students of TU Delft worked in close collaboration with participants of Bengal Institute.
+They formed groups to exchange ideas, information and share knowledge of the studio and programs through online interactions and other communication channels.

-For students at TU Delft, the “Bengal-TU Delft Studio” follows the MSc Global Housing studio that challenges participants to engage with pressing dwelling and urban issues in cities experiencing rapid urbanization, as well as with the increasing cross-cultural character of contemporary architectural practice.
-With the city of Dhaka, Bangladesh, as focus, the studio challenges will include:
+For students at TU Delft, the “Bengal-TU Delft Studio” followed the MSc Global Housing studio that challenges participants to engage with pressing dwelling and urban issues in cities experiencing rapid urbanization, as well as with the increasing cross-cultural character of contemporary architectural practice.
+With the city of Dhaka, Bangladesh, as focus, the studio challenges included:

 (1) issues of dwelling and housing in cities experiencing rapid urbanization,